Last Updated on by Jeremy

 Wait, what?
 Yes, you read that right.
 We want people to unsubscribe to our newsletter and the reason is simple: we pay to keep every single person on our list.

-On Mailchimp, like we mentioned above, after you hit 2,000 total subscribers across all channels you then have to pay monthly to use the service.
-To make matters worse, the price begins at around $30/month and goes up in $5 increments with every few hundred subscribers you bring in.
+On Mailchimp or Mailerlite, like we mentioned above, after you hit a threshold of total subscribers across all channels you then have to pay monthly to use the service.

-At the rate our blogs are growing in subscribers (10-20 per day), this means that we’re set to see our service fees go up $5-$15 every single month.
-Now, there is a point about Mailchimp that I’m thankful for, and that is because once you hit $50, $75, and $100/month milestones they tend to have a much larger gap before you start increasing in price again.
-That breathing room is nice, but it won’t buy much time for fast growing lists.
+At the rate our blogs are growing in subscribers (10-20 per day), this means that we saw fees increase rather rapidly.
+Now, there is a point about these newsletters that I'm thankful for, and that is because once you hit larger milestones (5,000+) they tend to have a much larger gap before you start increasing in price again.
+That breathing room is nice, but it won't buy much time for fast growing lists.

 It will become serious money in no time.